 Jamie Shaffer, EdD

 Dr. Jamie Shaffer has enjoyed working in higher education for over twenty years, where she has served in many roles in academic and student affairs, including both chief student affairs and chief academic officer positions.
 A three-time graduate of Vanderbilt University, she holds a doctorate in organizational leadership & learning.
-After serving over a decade in residence life, Jamie had the unique opportunity to lead the creation of a student affairs department from scratch, as well as develop many new programs, courses and curriculum at O’More College of Design in Nashville, TN (which is now part of Belmont University).
+After serving for over a decade in residence life, Jamie had the unique opportunity to lead the creation of a student affairs department from scratch, as well as develop many new programs, courses, and curricula at O’More College of Design in Nashville, TN.
+After leaving O’More, Jamie joined Eastern Kentucky University, where she oversaw the Faculty Center for Teaching and Learning.

-Jamie resides in Lexington, KY with her fiancé, and has three children (a 12-year old and twins who are 8).
-In her free time, she enjoys Netflix, the beach, traveling and all things tropical.
+Jamie resides in Nashville, TN and has three children (a 13-year old and twins who are nine).
+In her free time, she enjoys Netflix, trips to Starbucks, and all things tropical.

 Dayne Hutchinson, PhD